DanielEScherzer/common-phpcs/README.md

 It is based on the ruleset provided by the `mediawiki/mediawiki-codesniffer` package, but with the MediaWiki-specific parts disabled and some other modifications.

+See [docs/rules.txt](docs/rules.txt) for the list of included sniffs.

 ## Usage

 ```xml